 Figure 7.
 COT (specimen mean with standard error, n=75) per mm (A) and zooid length (B) moved across the specimen mean absolute (A) or relative (B) swimming speeds.
 The dot color indicates colonial architecture.
 Gray areas represent the 95% confidence intervals of the exponential regressions (black lines).
-COT decreases in species with faster swimming speeds in terms of absolute distances (exponential regression logCOT per mm ~ Speed mm/s, adjusted R2 = 0.14, p < 0.001) and relative to body lengths (exponential regression logCOT per zooid length ~ Speed zooids/s, adjusted R2 = 0.14 p < 0.001).

 Discussion

 We compared the swimming speeds and costs of transport of salp colonies across the most comprehensive representation of salp species diversity.
-Our results show a wide range of colonial swimming speeds across salp species and architectures.
-Moreover, this study shows for the first time how salp colonial swimming speed scales with the number of zooids in the colony, suggesting that incremental propulsive power from additional zooids does not always produce higher swimming speeds.
+Our results show a wide range of colonial swimming speeds across salp species and architectures with linear species swimming fastest (Fig. 3).
+Moreover, this study shows for the first time how salp colonial swimming speed scales with the number of zooids in the colony (Fig. 5), suggesting that incremental propulsive power from additional zooids does can produce higher swimming speeds for species with a constant frontal area.
+Across species, salps have a low COT (Fig. 6) and as speed increases, COT decreases (Fig. 7), which may be a unique advantage of multi-jet swimmers.

 Architectural determinants of salp swimming speed

 Colonial architecture was the strongest predictor of swimming speed, though there is a large amount of unexplained variation which may relate to species-specific differences, behavioral, or environmental factors (see global GLM results).
 We expected that swimming speed in colonial salps would be predicted by pulsation rate as a measure of swimming effort.
-Our results indicate that this relationship only exists when accounting for zooid size, suggesting an underlying relationship between pulsation rate and zooid size that may be masking its predictive power over absolute speeds.
+Our results indicate that this relationship only exists when accounting for zooid size (Fig. S1B), suggesting an underlying relationship between pulsation rate and zooid length that may be masking its predictive power over absolute speeds.
 This is consistent with the distribution of our data and our observations in the field where larger salps pulsate at a slower rate than smaller ones.
-While Madin (1990) found no relationship between zooid size and speed in single zooids, we do find a significant increase in speed with larger zooid sizes, indicating that multi-jet propelled animals follow more similar scaling rules to vertebrate swimmers (Vogel 2008) than to single-jet propellers.
+We find a significant increase in speed with larger zooid sizes (Fig. S1C,D), consistent with previous findings of jet propelled invertebrates (Gemmell et al 2021; Bone and Trueman 1983) and more broadly across aquatic swimmers (Andersen et al. 2016).

 The relationship between the number of zooids and speed in linear chains is complicated by shifts in zooid orientation during development.
 Salp colonies start their free-living phase when the developing buds detach from the solitary oozooid.
-This is when the colony is expected to have the maximum number of zooids since the zooid number only gets reduced as the colony splits or loses zooids to turbulence, disease, or predation.
+The newly released colony has the maximum number of zooids since the zooid number only gets reduced as the colony splits or loses zooids to turbulence, disease, or predation.
 Therefore, colonies with higher numbers of zooids are typically composed of smaller, younger zooids.
 In linear architectures, these younger colonies could still be developing their dorsoventral rotation (Damian-Serrano & Sutherland 2023), thus effectively being more like oblique architecture.
 A less acute dorsoventral rotation angle would explain why these more numerous linear chains are not as fast as we would expect, given that our results support a significant relationship between this angle and swimming speed (Fig. 4).
-Finding a strong relationship between zooid number and speed in whorls was surprising given their less hydrodynamic configuration.
+Finding a strong relationship between zooid number and speed in whorls was surprising given their less streamlined configuration (Fig. 5).
 This could be due to the smaller range of slow speeds and few zooids in the data we obtained for these species.
 Our regression results on pooled architectures, as well as finding a significant relationship between number of zooids and speed for linear and bipinnate chains but not for clusters nor transversal chains, support our primary hypothesis that the different frontal area scaling relationships across architectures has an impact on swimming speed.